<$BlogRSDUrl$>

 Recapturing the Original Congressional Design

+When the U.S. republic was initially designed, its Congress was split into two Houses for the purpose of balancing the immediate preoccupations of the public with keeping the republic true to the overriding goal of protecting its democratic government from domination by an autocrat or by special interests.
+Since then, one special interest that was not anticipated by the founders of the republic has overtaken the others—the money needed by politicians to follow their careers.
 The search for financial support has made many congressmen, and particularly those in the House of Representatives, advocates of special interests.
 Their original mission has been corrupted by the expense of winning their election every two years.
-Not only has the cost of political campaigning grown far beyond the parameters of campaign finance at the end of the eighteenth century, but the importance of political party affiliation, its distillation into two predominant parties, and the close affiliation of the Congressional parties with that of the President, the head of the administrative branch, have made the legislative branch likely to serve other interests than the will of the public.
+Not only has the cost of political campaigning grown far beyond the parameters of campaign finance at the end of the eighteenth century, but the importance of political party affiliation, its simplification to two predominant parties, and the close affiliation of the Congressional parties with that of the President, the head of the administrative branch, have made the legislative branch more likely to serve other interests than the will of the public.

-Among the ways that the HR may be restored to its original function under modern conditions are the following three changes:
+Among the ways that under modern conditions, the HR may be restored to its original function are the following three changes:

 Comments: Post a Comment